leon3s/nextauri/README.md

 - `src-next/` are where Next.js files are located.
 - `src-tauri/` contain Tauri source files.

-Please consult the [Next.js](https://nextjs.org/docs) and [Tauri](https://tauri.app/v1/guides/) documentation respectively for questions pertaining to either technology.

 ## 🧪 Testing

-To test your application we recommand you to use [Cypress](https://www.cypress.io) using [Tauri](https://tauri.app/v1/guides/testing/mocking) mocking technique.
+To test your application we recommand you to use [Cypress](https://www.cypress.io) using Tauri [mocking technique](https://tauri.app/v1/guides/testing/mocking).

 If you want me to add `Cypress` as part of the template react to this [discution](https://github.com/leon3s/nextauri/discussions/19)